 The average number of views of the latest 10 videos is 2 million, which represents how his videos have been doing recently.

-His average views to subscribers is super high—over 160 percent.
+His average view counts to subscribers is super high—over 160 percent.
 It means a lot of non-subscribers also watched his video.
-More information on SocialBook reveals that his likes per video is around 13k, and each post has almost 600 comments.
+More information on SocialBook reveals that his like per video is around 11.6k.

 According to the article, the video that got him popular is that “100 toys from Pixar’s ‘Cars’ series.”
 So I took a look at his Top Performance Video.

-Wow, actually, so far, his highest video has got more than 800m views now—it is a video titled “HUGE EGGS SURPRISE TOYS CHALLENGE Inflatable water slide Disney Cars Toys Paw Patrol Spiderman.”
-It already has an accumulated 1 billion views.
+Wow, actually, so far, his highest video has got more than 1.9 billion views now—it is a video titled “HUGE EGGS SURPRISE TOYS CHALLENGE Inflatable water slide Disney Cars Toys Paw Patrol Spiderman.”
+It already has an accumulated 1.9 billion views.
 This video was posted in April of 2016, which is much newer than the “100+ cars toys GIANT EGG SURPRISE OPENING Disney Pixar Lightning McQueen” video.
 The 100 car video is still his second top video.

 So, if the video is old enough, it will definitely generate more views, I am getting curious about the performance of his recent videos.